 You need to identify the right place in your application where to do this.
 A good place is the "main()" method or any other place of your project where some "bootstrapping" of your application takes place.
 Add the following line:

 This tries to identify the best Logger type that fits to your console type.
-E.g. If the process runs on an ANSI enabled console or a console window on Windows OS, colorful log output is enabled.
+For example, if the process runs on an ANSI enabled console or a console window on Windows OS, colorful log output is enabled.
 Sometimes, this method even creates two Loggers: one for the console and one for your IDE output, when ALox is able to detect and support such IDE.

 For information about what is currently supported and how (with environment variables, configuration files or command line parameters) this behavior can be changed, see methods Log::AddDebugLogger and Lox::CreateConsoleLogger which this macro invokes.